128technology/docs/docs/config_snmp.md

 ### Protocol Configuration

-The protocol configuration requires three settings: setting `enabled` to `true` enables the SNMP agent on your SSR.
-Set the protocol to v3.
-Finally, configure the port on which the SNMP agent will listen for inbound requests; this is typically 161, the well-known port for SNMP agent requests.
-With SNMP v3, an optional engine-id parameter is available, to uniquely identify the SNMP engine.
+The protocol configuration requires three settings:

+- Set `enabled` to `true`.
+Enables the SNMP agent on your SSR.
+- Set the protocol to v3.
+- Configure the port on which the SNMP agent will listen for inbound requests; this is typically 161, the well-known port for SNMP agent requests.
+With SNMP v3, an optional `engine-id` parameter is available, to uniquely identify the SNMP engine.

 ### View Configuration